jaak-peterson/autoware_mini_practice/practice_3/README.md

 velocities = np.array([w.twist.twist.linear.x for w in msg.waypoints])
 ```

 4. Now you have `distances` and respective `velocities`.
 You are ready to create the function.
-One suggestion is to use `interp1d` from the [scipy library](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html#scipy.interpolate.interp1d).
+We can use `interp1d` from the [scipy library](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html#scipy.interpolate.interp1d).
    - Create the interpolator so that whenever the input distance is outside the range of the input distances, the returned value is 0.0.
 Use (`bounds_error` and `fill_value`)
    - When interpolator is created, we can input the distance and it returns the velocity, see example below